stevenwaterman/stevenwaterman.github.io/_posts/2020-03-27-microbit-optimisation.md

 img: posts/20200327/testbench.png
 ---

-When I [wrote a ray tracer](https://blog.scottlogic.com/2020/03/10/raytracer-how-to.html) for the [BBC Micro:Bit](https://microbit.org/), I didn't expect it to be fast.
+When I <a href="https://blog.scottlogic.com/2020/03/10/raytracer-how-to.html">wrote a ray tracer</a> for the <a href="https://microbit.org/">BBC Micro:Bit</a>, I didn't expect it to be fast.
 I was right - my first attempt was unbearably slow, taking multiple seconds to respond to a button press.
-That meant I had to optimise my code, but the normal [MakeCode IDE](https://makecode.microbit.org/) doesn't provide any tools to let you inspect your program while it's running.
+That meant I had to optimise my code, but the normal <a href="https://makecode.microbit.org/">MakeCode IDE</a> doesn't provide any tools to let you inspect your program while it's running.
-Instead, I reworked my code to [run as a website](http://microbit-raytracer.stevenwaterman.uk) and used Chrome's Developer Tools.
+Instead, I reworked my code to <a href="http://microbit-raytracer.stevenwaterman.uk">run as a website</a> and used Chrome's Developer Tools.
-My test bench code is available [on GitHub](https://github.com/stevenwaterman/microbit-raytracer/tree/gh-pages).
+My test bench code is available <a href="https://github.com/stevenwaterman/microbit-raytracer/tree/gh-pages">on GitHub</a>.

 This post walks you through how to build a test bench website for your code and use the Chrome Developer Tools to optimise it.
 It is aimed at more advanced Micro:Bit users, but you don't need any experience with HTML or web development in general.